Skip to main content

 Partnering with Penn State

-We recognize and appreciate the important role that you have played in the life of your student prior to arriving at Penn State.
-We want this role to continue by cultivating an effective partnership during your student’s college career even as your role changes to that of a coach or advisor.
-Well-informed family members can help us connect students with the resources available to them and, in the end, help to ensure your student is successful.
-Below is an outline of Penn State’s vision for the roles that the student, University, and parents should play in order to achieve a successful transition to Penn State.
+We recognize and appreciate the significant role that you have played in the life of your student prior to arriving at Penn State.
+We want this role to continue by cultivating an effective partnership during your student’s college career even as your role changes to that of a coach or mentor.

 At Penn State, we expect our students to:

-• Become increasingly responsible for their own actions including their academic and social decisions
+• Become increasingly responsible for their actions, including their academic and social decisions

-• Take advantage of the tremendous array of opportunities outside of class by choosing meaningful ways to become active citizens in the campus and broader community
+• Take advantage of the tremendous array of opportunities outside of class by choosing meaningful ways to become active citizens on campus and in the broader community

 Penn State’s Role